ljunggren/boozang-docs/README.md

 **Setting up a new regular expression**

 To setup avnew regular expression, simply click new and add in the necessary fields.
 The Field mapping will determine which form labels to look for when trying to match data.
-Use the OR sign ("|") to seperate several fields.
+Use the OR sign ("|") to separate several fields.

 **Using auto-fill functionality**